-Mini Chocolate Cake with Whipped Chocolate Ganache.
-Fluffy, moist chocolate cake filled with a layer of whipped chocolate ganache and topped with a layer of silky chocolate ganache and piped whipped chocolate ganache.
-Chocolate lovers: you won’t want to miss this deeply chocolatey cake!
+This incredibly delicious Mini Chocolate Cake recipe features a layer of whipped chocolate ganache, a layer of silky chocolate ganache and is topped with piped whipped chocolate ganache!

 WHY YOU’LL LOVE THIS CHOCOLATE CAKE

 - DEEPLY CHOCOLATEY: The batter is made with a half a cup of cocoa and it’s filled and topped with mousse-like whipped chocolate ganache and silky ganache!

 - MOIST AND TENDER: The olive oil makes this cake so moist and tender.

 - It comes together quickly and easily it comes together!
 Anyone can make it!